timbermonson/EmpowerUtils/README.md

 - Ensure `cd ./src` has been run
 - Run app with `npm run addr`
 - Output will appear in `src/ioFiles/output.txt`
+- Pasting new namelists into `input.txt` will automatically trigger the app to run again.

 ### Extra Options: